-- (1) It is properly marked, as outlined in FAA Advisory Circular 150/5210-5, Painting, Marking, and Lighting of Vehicles Used on an Airport. - (2) It is in sound mechanical condition with unobstructed forward and side vision from the driver's seat. - (3) It has the appropriately rated and inspected fire extinguishers (fuel trucks or other vehicles). - (4) It has operable headlamps and brake lights. - f.
+- e.
+No vehicle may be permitted on the movement and safety areas unless- - (1) It is properly marked, as outlined in FAA Advisory Circular 150/5210-5, Painting, Marking, and Lighting of Vehicles Used on an Airport. - (2) It is in sound mechanical condition with unobstructed forward and side vision from the driver's seat. - (3) It has the appropriately rated and inspected fire extinguishers (fuel trucks or other vehicles). - (4) It has operable headlamps and brake lights. - f.
 Vehicles operating on the movement area must be equipped with operating rotating beacon or equivalent per AC 150/5210-5 as required. - g.
 All aircraft refueling vehicles and any other vehicles 8-feet or more in width must be equipped with clearance lights, a flashing amber beacon and flashing front, and tail lights that are activated at all times when operating on the movement and safety areas.